SaeidJavadi/Advanced-WhatsApp-Sender/README.md

 `Python main.py`

 - Note: The <a href='https://chromedriver.chromium.org/downloads' target="_blank">Chromedriver.exe</a> version must be the same as the your Chrome browser version.
+(Eg both versions 103)

 #### If you have problems running the program, you can <a href="https://t.me/Hiding" target="_blank">Contact Me</a>